North American Soccer League (1975-1977)

 In September 1977, Bi’s owner Bob Darling sold the team to Milan Mandaric, owner of the NASL’s San Jose Earthquakes, for an undisclosed amount.
 As part of the transaction, Mandaric divested himself of the Earthquakes and established his new club – renamed the Oakland Stompers – just across the Bay at the Oakland Coliseum.

-After one season at the Oakland Coliseum, Mandaric decided he had made a mistake in attempting to start a second Bay Area club in the NASL.
-He sold the team to Edmonton Oilers owner Peter Pocklington, who moved the franchise to Edmonton where it played four more seasons as the Edmonton Drillers before folding in 1982.
+After one season at the Oakland Coliseum, Mandaric sold the team to Edmonton Oilers hockey team owner Peter Pocklington, who moved the franchise to Alberta where it played four more seasons as the Edmonton Drillers before folding in 1982.

 Bicentennials owner Robert E. Darling passed away in October 2009 at the age of 72.